looker-open-source/app-ml-accelerator/README.md

 #### 5. Configure Application with User Attributes

 The application uses three [Looker user attributes](https://cloud.google.com/looker/docs/admin-panel-users-user-attributes) to store its configuration settings.
 The following user attributes are required for the application to work properly.
 Each user attribute needs to be named exactly as listed below with a data type of `String`.
-The recommended setting for user access is `None`.
+The recommended setting for user access is `View`.

 Create the following user attributes and set their default values.